 Designed to measure mass with a high degree of accuracy and precision, analytical and semi-micro balances usually feature readabilities between 0.01mg (0.00001g) – 0.0001g.
 They tend to have a lower capacity since they’re built to weigh fine samples in laboratories that provide a stable environment for measurements.
 Analytical and semi-micro balances are equipped with a draft shield to prevent the slightest movements (including air currents from a lab’s HVAC system) from disturbing the samples.

-To complement their acute precision, analytical and semi-micro balances often offer features that simplify complex weighing tasks, such as formulation, statistical analysis, density determination, purity analysis or conformance testing.
+To complement their acute precision, analytical and semi-micro balances often offer features that simplify complex weighing tasks.
+This includes formulation, statistical analysis, density determination, purity analysis or conformance testing.
 Their display can show a lot of different information and simple graphical data.
-Because these balances are designed for laboratory usage, they’re compliant with GLP guidelines, which means they include specific information (such as time, date and balance ID) in printouts or data exports.
+Because these balances are designed for laboratory usage, they’re compliant with GLP guidelines.
+This means they include specific information (such as time, date and balance ID) in printouts or data exports.